stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://twitter.com/search?q=cloudflare&f=live).

+"For anyone having issues accessing the repo from the UK you will need to use a vpn as cloudflare is blocking access from the UK for some reason." by @[F2P_Gamer](https://nitter.net/F2P_Gamer/status/1233417591512805376)

+"So is everyone ignoring the multiple times Cloudflare has gone offline and taken down a large chunk of the internet with it?
+Or the hassle it has caused normal users who it suddenly decides are worthy of a block?" by @[Foxhack](https://twitter.com/Foxhack/status/1232758206209777665)

+"i've seen one of my client sites get an ip block from cloudflare, just what I need when people start calling unable to browse because their DNS over HTTPS is blocked" by @[](https://twitter.com/dakotathekat/status/1232738497280331782)

 "Exactly! cloudflare are a major pita - they just ban huge tracts of ASN - all these sites fronting with cloudflare - do you even realize people can't get to your site anymore?" by @[nthcolumn](https://twitter.com/nthcolumn/status/1232412097436430339)